 In short, all branding efforts have to be persistent and continuous.
 Hence, you can’t give up on branding after only a short while.

-6. Branding statistics for 2020 report that Facebook is the best social media brand.
+6. Branding statistics for 2020 report that Facebook was the best social media brand.

 When it comes to the “Most Liked Fan Pages,” in 2020 and in 2021, Facebook is the company with the most likes — 214.61 million so far.